malc-a/a-light-in-dark-places-foundry-vtt/README.md

 * It's not possible to set Gear costs to '-' (meaning don't even roll)
 * It's not currently possible to change an NPC to another type (eg menace -> master)
 * Compendiums should organise entries into folders by their sub-type
-* The compendium DBs should be updated to Foundry VTT v11 (breaks v10 compatibility)
 * The special features and common NPCs from the GMs book should be added to the compendiums

 There will be more added to this list as more of the game gets written.